clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 Atoms are arguably the most commonly used reference type when working with concurrency (vars are used much more often but not for their concurrency semantics).
-Software Transactional Memory is a more specialized feature and has certain limitations (e.g. I/O operations must not be performed inside transactions).
-Finally, agents, futures and promises provide an array of tools for working with asynchronous operations.
+Software Transactional Memory is a more specialized feature and has certain limitations (e.g., I/O operations must not be performed inside transactions).
+Finally, agents, futures, and promises provide an array of tools for working with asynchronous operations.